auros-one/tauri-sveltekit/README.md

-# Creating a destop application with Tauri and SvelteKit
+# Creating a desktop application with Tauri and SvelteKit

 The resulting example code of this tutorial is available on [Github](https://github.com/Stijn-B/tauri-sveltekit-example)